BaseMax/JavascriptWebcamDemo/README.md

 [![Javascript Webcam Demo](demo.jpg)](https://basemax.github.io/JavascriptWebcamDemo/)

+Some of the code is taken from sources on the Internet.

 ### I not have a webcam, So how to test?

 Unfortunately, I do not have a webcam or microphone in my personal system.